As the onslaught of cyberattacks continues, many organizations are setting up security operations centers, or SOCs,...

 Senior management support when setting up a SOC is very important.
 Create a formal, documented charter that is annually approved by senior management.

 The charter should describe the mission of the SOC and its primary responsibilities, its scope -- for example, will the SOC monitor all of an organization's information systems and networks or just a subset? -- and it should authorize the SOC to respond to cybersecurity incidents.
-The charter provides clear direction for both SOC employees and others in the organization who will interact with the SOC, plus shows that the SOC is supported by senior management.
+The charter provides a clear guide for both SOC employees and others in the organization who will interact with the SOC, plus shows that the SOC is supported by senior management.

 SOCs can provide many different services for an organization.
 It's critical that an organization formally define what services a SOC will and will not provide.
 Typical SOC services include: